aaliinaaa/fpga_llm/README.md

-# red_eyes_is_all_you_need
+# FPGA LLM

+In this project files from https://github.com/kulikov0/red_eyes_is_all_you_need/tree/main are used.

+## Description

-A tiny transformer LLM running entirely on an Artix-7 FPGA (XC7A200T).
+A tiny transformer LLM running entirely on an Cyclone V (5CSXFC6D6F31C6N).
 Character-level text generation trained on Shakespeare, with the full inference pipeline implemented in synthesizable Verilog.

 ## Architecture